kubapeter/portfolio/Coursera Courses/Specializations/Introduction to Programming with Python and Java/Introduction to Java and Object-Oriented Programming/Week 2/README.md

   <img src="/img/Introduction_to_Java_and_Object-Oriented_Programming_logo.avif" width="120" align="right">
 </a>

-# Week 1 <br>  Introduction to Java, Classes, & Eclipse
+# Week 2 <br>  Unit Testing, Arrays, & ArrayLists

 ## Learning Objectives
-- Identify core aspects of object oriented programming and features of the Java language
+- Test code by applying principles of test-driven development using Java's unit testing framework
-- Use Eclipse for writing and running Java code
+- Create multi-dimensional Arrays to store collections of items
-- Understand and apply core object oriented programming concepts using classes
+- Discover Java's Collection Framework using ArrayLists
-- Write code to develop a game that does basic math and converts time
+- Apply the toString method to print objects and the equals method to compare objects
-- Design a banking system for managing customers and their bank accounts
+- Write a program to manage seats in a classroom of students

 ## Assignment